A Cryogenic Muon Tagging System Based on Kinetic Inductance Detectors for Superconducting Quantum Processors: Experimental Setup and Data Acquisition

-Pulses were reconstructed with a matched filter optimized for each channel~\cite{Gatti:1986}.
-Only pulses exceeding five times the baseline RMS in each channel were retained to suppress spurious triggers.
 Particle-induced pulses exhibited decay times of several hundred microseconds, enabling effective separation of single events and sub-millisecond time resolution for coincidence analysis.
 Coincidences were identified by selecting a pulse maximum in one detector (reference channel) and verifying that the maximum in the other detector occurred within a $\pm$170\,µs time window, resulting in a total coincidence window of 340\,µs.
 The distribution of time differences between the pulse maxima, defined as Pulse Peak Delay (Bottom–Top), is shown in Figure~\ref{fig:concidence_window}, where the central shaded region marks the chosen coincidence window.
 The $\pm$170\,µs limit corresponds to three standard deviations of the Gaussian fit to the coincidence-time peak in the data and is also consistent with the characteristic rise time of the KID pulses.
-Figure~\ref{fig:scatter} shows the pulse amplitudes in the two detectors before and after applying the amplitude and time-selection cuts, while Figure~\ref{fig:coincidence} displays an example of a muon event producing simultaneous signals in all three detectors.
+Due to the finite rise time of the detectors, the temporal ordering of energy depositions in the top and bottom devices cannot be reliably inferred from the pulse maxima.
+The coincidence window is therefore defined to identify events occurring in both detectors, without attempting to determine their sequence.
+Figure~\ref{fig:scatter} shows the pulse amplitudes in the two detectors before and after applying the amplitude and time-selection cuts.
+In the pre-selection sample, two populations can be identified: a cluster of coincident events, where both detectors register high-amplitude signals, and single-detector triggers, which appear as events with negligible amplitude in one of the two detectors.
+The latter corresponds to events interacting with a single detector, such as $\gamma$-rays.
+After applying the cuts, the cluster of true coincidences becomes clearly visible.
+Figure~\ref{fig:coincidence} displays an example of a muon event producing simultaneous signals in all three detectors.
+The three detectors exhibit different pulse amplitudes and baseline noise levels, as expected for independent KID devices due to small variations in resonator parameters, coupling conditions, and readout chain performance.
+While individual pulse amplitudes fluctuate on an event-by-event basis, baseline RMS values shows minor variations throughout the data-taking period, ensuring reliable operation without frequent recalibration.
+Event selection thresholds are defined relative to each detector’s RMS, providing a consistent signal-to-noise requirement and avoiding bias in coincidence identification.
+Overall, the relative performance of the detectors is similar across the dataset, supporting the robustness of the coincidence selection.